How to Transcribe Video Lectures for Better Study Retention: The Complete Student Guide

 Step 5: Extract Action Items and Study Tasks

 Professors often mention assignments, readings, and exam topics during lectures.
-VidNotes extracts these as structured action items so you do not miss anything.
+VidNotes pulls these as structured action items so nothing falls through the cracks.

-This feature turns lectures into an actionable study checklist instead of a passive information dump.
+This turns lectures into an actionable study checklist instead of a passive information dump.

 Step 6: Use AI Chat to Study Interactively

-The AI answers based on the lecture transcript, so you are reviewing the actual content your professor taught — not generic information from the internet.
+The AI answers based on the lecture transcript, so you're reviewing the actual content your professor taught, not generic information from the internet.

 Best Practices for Using Transcripts to Study

-Simply having a transcript does not guarantee retention.
-Here is how to use transcripts effectively.
+Just having a transcript doesn't guarantee retention.
+Here's how to use transcripts effectively.

 Annotate While You Review